WilliamC07/APCS-FinalProject/README.md

 #### Samson
 * Began writing code to color certain cells
 ### 1/16/19
+#### William
+* Fixed bug where exiting the program will attempt to save the csv to a null path.
+* Can convert between integer column and rows to A1 format (columns are letters and rows are integers index 1)
+* Used a variable to check if the program is connected to a server or not, so we don't do null checks
+* Getting file representation of a CSVNode is done by getFileRepresentation instead of toString() to stay consistent with CSVRow
 #### Samson
 * Scratched the code for coloring cells
 * Began coding when user wants to set a certain row or column as the header
+### 1/17/19
+#### William
+* Able to send the most recently done change to Google Sheet.
+This is limited to 500 requests per 100 seconds because that is what is free.
+* Use ReentrantLock instead of synchronized methods to prevent multiple threads having conflicting changes.
+* Use a global variable to check if the program is running so all threads stop at the same time and the program and quit with the ESCAPE button
+* Head.java controls all threads, CSVRepresentation, and CSVAccess to make code easier to read and understand.